Can our democracy work?

 - especially those we cannot stand,

-- Does the best we can see or see to do at each moment when deciding who to vote for (or maybe to cast an invalid vote).
+- Is doing the best we can see or see to do at each moment when deciding who to vote for – or maybe to cast an invalid vote.

-- Is limited by what we see (within the realm of impossibility) or have seen (within The Realm of Possibility).
+- We are limited by what we see (within the realm of impossibility) or have seen (within The Realm of Possibility).

 - Is innocent when casting a vote that works against the common good.